Qiujv/vscode-pycell-outline/README.md

 ## Usage

-1. Install and enable this extension.
+1. Install and enable this extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=qiujv.pycell-outline).

 2. Open a `.py` file (containing `#%%` or similar delimiters).
 3. Open the "iPython Cells" panel in the sidebar to browse the list of cells.
 4. Click a title to jump to the corresponding code location.